erjanmx/gogcli/README.md

 gogcli manifest update --update=updates.json
 ```

-Now, you are ready to apply the modifed manifest.
+Now, you are ready to apply the modified manifest.
 Before that, you may wish to run a plan to look at the actions that will run against your storage by typing:

 ```
 gogcli storage plan --path=/home/eric/games --storage=fs